-Section 01 (.25 unit).
-This section is open to first-year and sophomore students only.
+Section 01 (.25 unit)

 Students engage in independent research under the direction of a faculty mentor.
 The time requirement is at least three hours in lab per week.
 Students will learn to search the literature and give professional presentations.
 This course also provides an introduction to scientific writing.
 More details can be obtained from the department chair.
-Prerequisite: permission of instructor.

-Section 02 (.5 unit).
-This section is open to all students and is a prerequisite to Chemistry 497-498 (Senior Honors).
-The time commitment is six to eight hours per week in lab (instructor-dependent).
+Section 02 (.5 unit)

+This section is a prerequisite to Chemistry 497-498 (Senior Honors).
+The time commitment is six to eight hours per week in lab.
 Students will learn to search the literature and give professional scientific presentations as well as to write scientifically.
 More details can be obtained from the department chair.
 Prerequisite: permission of instructor.